 iv.
 No need to keep a watch on deadlines for renewals in each of the contracting states where protection sought.

-vi.
+v.
 Filing with one office that is WIPO.

 Using the Hague System:

-The following are entitled to use the hague system wherein, a contracting party is addressed as ‘The State of Origin’:
+The following are entitled to use the Hague system wherein, a contracting party is addressed as ‘The State of Origin’:

-i. nationals of the contracting parties to the hague system
+i. nationals of the contracting parties to the Hague system

-ii. nationals of a member state of an intergovernmental organisation contracting with the hague system.
+ii. nationals of a member state of an intergovernmental organisation contracting with the Hague system.

 iii. natural persons or legal entities having :